Liucheng County

 Liucheng County (柳城县 (柳城縣, Liǔchéng Xiàn); Standard Zhuang: Liujcwngz Yen) is under the administration of Liuzhou, Guangxi Zhuang Autonomous Region, China.
 It covers a land area of 2109.78 km2 and had a permanent population of 353,796 as of 2010.
 Located north of Liuzhou's city proper, it borders the prefecture-level city of Hechi to the west.

 Administrative divisions

-Liucheng consists of 9 towns, 2 townships and 1 ethnic township:
+Liucheng consists of 10 towns, 1 township and 1 ethnic township: